SoftwareAG/c8y-docs/content/device-sdk/cpp-bundle/build.md

 </tbody>
 </table>

-> **Info**: There are several libcurl packages against different TLS libraries.
-You can choose one whatever you prefer.
+> **Info:** There are several libcurl packages against different TLS libraries.
+You can choose the one you prefer.

 ### Compiling the library